akabiru/faker-bot/CONTRIBUTING.md

 2. Run the tests.
 We only take pull requests with passing tests, and it's great to know that you have a clean slate: `bundle && bundle exec rake`

+3. We are using [Rubocop](https://github.com/bbatsov/rubocop) because we love static code analyzers.
+    * Ways to run Rubocop:
+        - `bundle exec rubocop`

-3. Please add a test for your change.
+4. Please add a test for your change.
 Only refactoring and documentation changes require no new tests.
 If you are adding functionality or fixing a bug, we need a test!
 We use [RSpec](https://github.com/rspec/rspec) in this project.

-4. We care about code coverage and use `SimpleCov` to analyze the code and generate test coverage reports.
+5. We care about code coverage and use `SimpleCov` to analyze the code and generate test coverage reports.
 It's possible to check the test coverage by running  `open coverage/index.html`.
 Please make sure to not decrease our `current % covered` and add appropriate test cases when necessary.

-5. Methods with optional arguments should use keyword rather than positional arguments.
+6. Methods with optional arguments should use keyword rather than positional arguments.
 An exception to this could be a method that takes only one optional argument, and it's unlikely that that method would ever take more than one optional argument.

-6. Push to your fork and submit a pull request.
+7. Push to your fork and submit a pull request.

 ### Github Flow for contributors and collaborators